jhhr/custom-schedule-helper/README.md

 ## Free days

 You can choose any day or days from Monday to Sunday to take off.
 Once enabled, the Helper will try to avoid these days when rescheduling.
 Note: Free days only works for review cards.
-Due to technical limitations, FSRS doesn't modify the interval and due date of (re)learning cards.
-And it also doesn't reschedule cards whose interval is less than 3 days to respect the desired retention.
+Due to technical limitations, Custom Schedule doesn't modify the interval and due date of (re)learning cards.
+And it also doesn't reschedule cards whose interval is less than 3 days to respect the desired retention (maybe).

 ![image](https://github.com/open-spaced-repetition/fsrs4anki-helper/assets/32575846/798dc25c-f06c-40fe-8866-ac28c8392273)